Turmeric health benefits: Medical uses on skin & other diseases

 But it is believed that consuming in large amounts may result in stomach pain and other digestive disturbances.

 For those who are allergic to turmeric, the chances of reactions are more like skin rashes.

 Some studies in humans reported changes in the metabolism of oxalate by curcumin.
 This results in a tendency to form kidney stones due to calcium oxalate crystal deposition especially among those who are susceptible to kidney stones.

 One should consult their doctor or pharmacist regarding the side effects and possible drug interaction with curcumin when taken together.

 Where to buy turmeric

-Turmeric root is on the list of approved by FDA under herbs for food and hence it is available as as spice in powdered form in common grocery stores.
+Turmeric root is on the list of approved by FDA under herbs for food and hence it is available as-as spice in powdered form in standard grocery stores.

-There appears to be no fixed dose for turmeric, but practitioners recommend taking a teaspoon with each meal.
+There appears to be no fixed dose of turmeric, but practitioners recommend taking a teaspoon with each meal.